The Anniversary Party: Production

 In an episode of the Sundance Channel series Anatomy of a Scene, the filmmakers discussed the project at length.
 Because of conflicting schedules, there was a period of only 19 days in which the entire cast—consisting of friends and actors with whom Leigh and Cumming previously had worked—would be available for filming.
 This prompted the decision to film using digital video, which Leigh felt also added a sense of immediacy and intimacy that would draw the audience into the action as party guests observing everything from the sidelines.

 The order in which the toasts were made was determined before the scene was filmed, although with the exception of that offered by Skye, they were improvised rather than scripted.

-Retired actress Phoebe Cates returned to acting for this one film, as a favor to director Leigh, her best friend.
+Retired actress Phoebe Cates returned to acting for this film as a favor to her friend, director Jennifer Jason Leigh.

-Actress Mina Badie is Leigh's half-sister, from her mother's second marriage.

 Soundtrack

 The film's soundtrack includes "I Know a Place" by Petula Clark, "I May Never Go Home Anymore" by Marlene Dietrich, "Comin' Home Baby" by Mel Tormé, "There Is No Greater Love" and "A Lot of Livin' to Do" by Sammy Davis Jr., "Stealing My Love from Me" by Lulu, "Troubles" by Blair Tefkin and the Adagio from the Sonata No. 1 in G minor by Johann Sebastian Bach.